mbalgi/exchange-rates-task1/README.md

 # exchange-rates-task1

-- Used Miconaut framework to develop the microservice to expose the currencyExchange rest API.
+- Used Micronaut framework to develop the microservice to expose the currencyExchange rest API.